 Agbaji scores 26, No. 11 KU holds off No. 25 Oklahoma 69-62

-Kansas will play No. 13 Texas or No. 20 Texas Tech in the semifinals Friday night.
+Kansas buckled down defensively, though, and the Sooners didn't get another field goal until the final minute.
+By that point, the Jayhawks were on their way to playing No. 13 Texas or No. 20 Texas Tech in the semifinals Friday night.

+''The first half we were great.
+We got everything we wanted,'' Self said. ''The second half we didn't play nearly as well, but they were as good as we were the first half in the second half.
+They made shots and we made some bonehead plays.''

 Reaves and Brady Manek scored 19 points apiece to lead Oklahoma, which ended a four-game skid with its first-round win over Iowa State but couldn't capitalize on the momentum.
 Harkless added 15 points before fouling out.